HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mg5.md

 The most common way to find a MG5 [Gold Airdrop](/obstacles/gold_airdrop_crate) or by breaking a [Flint Stone](/obstacles/flint_stone).
 It can also spawn rarely as world loot.

 # Trivia
-- In real life, the MG5 is classfied as a GPMG (General Purpose Machine Gun), but it is a LMG in Suroi for simplicity
+- In real life, the MG5 is classified as a GPMG (General Purpose Machine Gun), but it is a LMG in Suroi for simplicity
 - The MG5 is one of two guns (the other being the [Negev](/weapons/guns/negev)) in Suroi that utilizes a belt feed system

 # History